verivital/behaverify/REPRODUCIBILITY/2024_NFM/README.md

 1. If a script fails because permission has been denied, please run the script without sudo (running docker without sudo requires some configuration).
 If the problem persists, please try a different location, as occasionally docker cannot write to secondary disks.
 2. If building from the Dockerfile fails, please try and use the load option instead.
+3. If building from the Dockerfile fails and the load option is not available, please consider running **clean\_docker.sh**.
+THIS WILL REMOVE ALL EXISTING DOCKER CONTAINERS AND IMAGES.
+For some reason, this sometimes seems to help.
-3. If everything runs to completion, but there are no images in the copied directory, please confirm if there are files in the results folders (e.g., **bigger\_fish\_selector/results/**).
+4. If everything runs to completion, but there are no images in the copied directory, please confirm if there are files in the results folders (e.g., **bigger\_fish\_selector/results/**).
 If there are, then most likely you encountered errors similar to the following during execution:
    ```
    OpenBLAS blas_thread_init: pthread_create failed for thread 1 of 16: Operation not permitted
    ```